-The Pereda building is steeped in history: it has been a hotel, a regatta club, the headquarters of Banco Santander for almost a century, and is currently in the process of being transformed into a cultural and leisure space.
+The Pereda Building is steeped in history: it has served as a hotel, a rowing club, the headquarters of Banco Santander for nearly a century, and is currently undergoing a transformation into a cultural and leisure space.

-The building, which dates from 1795, was rebuilt in 1880 after one of the fires that periodically ravaged the city.
-When Banco Santander acquired the building in 1919, it was both a hotel and a regatta club.
-To convert it into its financial headquarters, inaugurated in 1923, the Cantabrian architect Ricardo Bastida was commissioned to remodel the building.
+The building dates back to 1795 and was rebuilt in 1880 after one of the fires that periodically devastated the city.
+When Banco Santander purchased it in 1919, it functioned simultaneously as a hotel and a rowing club.
+To convert it into its financial headquarters, inaugurated in 1923, its renovation was commissioned to the Cantabrian architect Ricardo Bastida.

-Over 30 years passed before the second half of the building was added.
-The need to extend the headquarters was evident given the Bank's growth.
-Javier González de Riancho, also from Cantabria and author of other representative works of Santander such as the Palacio de la Magdalena, was the architect who devised the connection of the two blocks that exist today.
+More than 30 years passed before the second half of the building was added.
+The need to expand the head office was evident due to the Bank’s growth.
+Javier González de Riancho, also Cantabrian and the architect behind other emblematic works in Santander such as the Magdalena Palace, conceived the integration of the two blocks that make up the building today.

-The construction work began in 1958.
-Numbers 9 and 10 of the Paseo were acquired and a twin building was constructed.
-To join the two parts, Riancho designed a monumental arch that is still the symbol of the Pereda Building today.
-Through this arched structure, the communication between the two buildings was established with a passage on the upper level.
+Construction began in 1958.
+Numbers 9 and 10 on Paseo de Pereda were acquired, and a twin building was erected.
+To connect both parts, Riancho designed a monumental arch that remains the symbol of the Pereda Building to this day.
+Through this arched structure, communication between the two buildings was established via a passageway at the upper level.

-The façade included four statues by the sculptor Blanes representing the arts, culture, commerce and navigation.
-In the lower frieze an allegory of banking protects four other sculptural symbols: industry, blast furnaces, mining and sports.
-The new layout of the building was inaugurated in 1963.
+The façade incorporates four statues by the sculptor Blanes representing the arts, culture, commerce, and navigation.
+On the lower frieze, an allegory of banking protects four other sculptural symbols: industry, blast furnaces, mining, and sports.
+The new composition of the building was inaugurated in 1963.

-Throughout these different periods, the Pereda building has been a point of reference for the city.
-Its exceptional location on the Paseo de Pereda, linking the sea and the gardens with the city centre, has always given it a leading role in Santander's urban planning.
+Throughout all its stages, it has been a landmark for the city.
+Its exceptional location on Paseo de Pereda, linking the sea and the gardens with the urban center, has always given it a prominent role in the urban development of Santander.

-On this occasion, David Chipperfield, Prtizker Prize and an essential figure in contemporary architecture, is leading the transformation to adapt the building to its new social and cultural function.
+This time, David Chipperfield, a Pritzker Prize laureate and a key figure in contemporary architecture, is leading the transformation that will allow it to adapt to its new social and cultural role.

 Construction work process